MattDrivenDev/FireInTheMole/README.md

  - [x] Load a Tiled map.
  - [ ] Load player spawn points from the Tile Map.
  - [ ] When rendering top-down, use an orthographic camera that follows the player.
- - [ ] Work on the AABB collision detection.
- - [ ] Apply collision detection to the player and the map.
  - [ ] Bug: prototype janky collision detection... allow player to move flush up against the wall.
  - [x] Render mole instead of circle for player.